 My Sister’s Child Inc.

-At My Sister’s Child we are not just a program, we are a movement to empower the next generation.
-Based in Boston, we focus on workforce development and life skills through hands-on welding education, mentorship, and leadership growth for youth and young adults.
-We build real pathways that lead to real opportunity.
+At My Sister’s Child Inc., we are more than a training program—we are a movement to empower the next generation.
+Based in Boston, we focus on welding, life skills, and mentorship for underserved youth, creating pathways that transform potential into opportunity.

 Maria Storms: